cbpark/ptc-cluster/docs/tips-and-tricks/jupyter.md

 source /usr/bin/virtualenvwrapper_lazy.sh
 ```

 By running `source ~/.bash_profile`, you are ready to use the virtualenvwrapper.

-Now, load a python [module](../modules.md) in your environment.
+Now, load a python [module](../modules.md) into your environment.
 For example,

 ``` no-highlight
 $ module load python/3.6.4